grongierisc/formation-template/README.md

     ...
 ```

-Again, in an online python website or any local oython file, it is possible to print key, val and their type to understand what can be done with them.
+Again, in an online python website or any local python file, it is possible to print key, val and their type to understand what can be done with them.<br>
+It is advised to store `val` usign `json.dumps(val)` and then, after the SendRequest, use `json.loads(request.patient.infos)`to get it, if you have stored the informations of val into patient.infos

 #### bp
 ##### Average and dict